Now that I’m Safe, What Do I Do? Healing from Trauma: Part II

-Once you have established physical and emotional safety, it is possible to begin remembering and mourning the traumatic event.
-In other words it is now possible to address the trauma story.
+After establishing physical and emotional safety, it is possible to begin remembering and mourning a traumatic event.
+In other words, it becomes feasible to address the trauma story.

 Remembering the trauma begins by placing the event into your life history.
-No longer is the event pushed under the proverbial rug or thought of as your defining life experience.
+The event is no longer pushed under the proverbial rug or thought of as your defining life experience.
 Rather, the traumatic event is given a time and place in your life.
-Reviewing your life before the traumatic event, analyzing and understanding the circumstances that led up to the traumatic event and looking at your life after the event is pivotal to the remembering.
-Recalling the reactions of significant others, including those reactions/experiences that were wounding or even re-traumatizing is also necessary.
-These secondary wounding experiences are acknowledged, grieved over and worked through.
+It is important to review your life before the traumatic event, analyze and understand the circumstances that led up to the traumatic event, and look at your life after the event.
+Recalling the reactions of significant others, including those reactions and experiences that were wounding or even re-traumatizing is also necessary.
+These secondary wounding experiences are acknowledged, grieved over, and worked through.
 Doing this work allows your personal meaning of the trauma to come to the surface.

 References:

-©Copyright 2009 by Susanne M. Dillmann, Psy.D., therapist in Escondido, CA. All Rights Reserved.
+© Copyright 2009 by Susanne M. Dillmann, PsyD.
+All Rights Reserved.
+Permission to publish granted to GoodTherapy.org.

 When do you surrender the ridiculous ideas you generated to explain it all?
 Do we not begin with meaning and the process is remaking it?
 I cannot imagine it not being the defining moment of my life or learning to mark time in a way that is associated with before and after.
 Yet I work at it still…after all these years.
 Thanks for the post…I am always eager to learn.